AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 ---
 # [!UICONTROL Timeline] view

-The **[!UICONTROL Timeline]** view allows you to obserive user-level session events over time to find experience patterns and tell better user stories.
+The **[!UICONTROL Timeline]** view allows you to observe user-level session events over time to find experience patterns and tell better user stories.
 The left rail allows you to filter to property values that you want to stream.
 The right rail allows you to select the Person ID that you want to analyze.
 The center area shows the stream by session, consisting of timestamp, property values, and duration.
 Duration is not available for the last event in a given session.

 >[!NOTE]
 >